We’ve all done it before…

 It means that none of these metrics are perfect.
 Taking multiple factors into account will help give you a more accurate picture, but even that’s not enough.

 For example, when it comes to survey results, put the most weight on the ones that aren’t especially negative or positive.
-Each of these likely represents several other customers that didn’t fill out a survey.
+Each of these likely represents several other customers who didn’t complete a survey.

 Likewise, put less weight on the extremely positive or negative surveys because you hear from a much larger proportion of these types of customers.

-Think about the potential issues you might have with your samples, and put more emphasis on those areas that don’t provide you with much information.
+Consider the potential issues you might have with your samples, and emphasise those areas that don’t provide you with much information.

 4. Metrics can be manipulated, so make sure you know how you track them